 The Educational Specialist (Ed.S.) degree program is a planned sequence of courses, in the field of Education, offered for students who wish to pursue course work beyond the Master's degree.
-The Educational Specialist Degree is currently offered in area of Administration and Supervision, and School Psychology.
-Please see the Catalog section for the Department of Educational Administration or Department of Psychology for specific details of admission and degree requirements.
+The Educational Specialist Degree is currently offered in area of Administration and Supervision.
+Please see the Catalog section for the Department of Educational Administration for specific details of admission and degree requirements.
 The degree requires a minimum of thirty (30) hours credit beyond the Master's degree.